AniketHans/golang/Notes2.md

         | float  | 0          |
         | bool   | false      |

-### Structs with Reciever functions
+### Structs with receiver functions

-1. The functions with takes struct objects as the reciever.
+1. The functions with takes struct objects as the receiver.
-2. The function with struct reciever gets access to the struct object and can use its properties directly.
+2. The function with struct receiver gets access to the struct object and can use its properties directly.

-### Important things about functions with a reciever
+### Important things about functions with a receiver

 1. We have the folowing 2 scenarios: